yunyuzh/REMatch-SOS/README.md

 # REMatch-SOS

+## Update July 8, 2026

+gin_to_soap.py, greedy_algo.py, and SOS.py have now been rewritten to be more user-friendly as a workflow.

 ## About REMatch/SOS

 **REMatch + SOS** is an **unsupervised, structure-first screening** method for large pools of candidate atomic structures.